 app-secret- App secret (from app API page)

 file- Path to the files for uploading.
-For Android apps, make sure each file is less than 4 GB.
+For Android apps, keep your files below the following limits:

 sku- SKU you specified when you created the add-on